 No more shots?
 Allergy sufferers find new relief in liquid drops

-The mild winter was welcome weather to many people, except perhaps allergy sufferers.
-The early arrival of spring means a longer pollen season and generally worse symptoms for many people throughout Ohio.However, a new treatment may allow some patients with allergies to replace weekly injections with a few liquid drops.
+The melting snow was a welcome sight to many people, except perhaps allergy sufferers.
+The warmer weather and arrival of spring also signals the beginning of pollen - among other irritants - season in Ohio.However, a new treatment may allow some patients with allergies to replace weekly injections with a few liquid drops.

 SLIT (sublingual immunotherapy) utilizes under-the-tongue liquid drops and has shown success in alleviating allergy symptoms – not to mention being more convenient for patients.

 Jeannie Lilly started SLIT therapy in 2012 after meeting with allergy and immunology doctors at Ohio State.
 She found relief by taking a couple liquid drops each morning to treat her pollen allergies.

 “I can finally sit on my deck and not worry about it,” Lilly says.
 “My allergies are controlled.”